 |Payments||Log in to find information pertaining to your loan.|

 4. What if you have a problem with Great Lakes?

-Although Great Lakes is is one of the biggest loan servicers, it is not without its problems.
-In January 2019, Consumer Affairs shows 208 consumer reviews and complaints, with Great Lakes garnering just one star based on 193 reviews that contain star ratings.
+Although Great Lakes is one of the biggest loan servicers, it is not without its problems.
+In January 2020, Consumer Affairs shows 207 consumer reviews and complaints, with Great Lakes garnering just one star in ratings.

 In addition, a psychologist at the University of Florida, who was denied public loan forgiveness, filed a lawsuit against Great Lakes in October 2017.

 Also, in July 2015, a class action lawsuit was filed against Great Lakes for allegedly wrongfully inflating the principal balances on many borrowers’ loans and charging them unlawful interest.

 So, what should you do if you have questions, concerns or issues with your Great Lakes loans?

 Contact Great Lakes right away by phone, email and/or mail/fax (see contact list above).